pranshuchaurasia/image-indexing-and-retrival-with-qdrant/README.md

 ## Notes

 - Models are loaded offline using `local_files_only=True`
+- To use offline models, download the embeddings and configure the local path in your environment variables.
 - Recommended batch size: 16 for multi-vector models (ColPali/ColQwen)
 - Tested on **Windows** with **NVIDIA RTX 6000 ADA 48GB**
 - Runs **without flash-attention-2** (not required)